vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 You can try Spck without installing it by visiting [spck.io/workspace](https://spck.io/workspace).
 Then, create a new project and choose a template.
 If you want an empty project, choose the "No Framework" template.

-I do not recommend using Spck as your main code editor.
+Do not use Spck as your main code editor.

 ## Choose Termux as your terminal